cedricbahirwe/iOSSytemSoundsLibrary/README.md

 iOSSystemSoundsLibrary
 ======================

-## Many Thanks to: [TUNER88](https://github.com/TUNER88) who made first sample app back in 2013 with objective c
 ## This is completety made out of swift and swiftui 8 years later for fun 😊
+## Special Thanks to: [TUNER88](https://github.com/TUNER88) for indirecting helping me out by making first sample app back in 2013 with objective c
 ### Note that the README.md file has kept the original description with few minor changes (swift 5.3, ios version)

 - List of all system sounds used in iOS